Nathan (footballer, born 1996): Loan to Amiens

 On 31 August 2017, Nathan joined Ligue 1 side Amiens on a season-long loan.
 On 17 September 2017, he made his debut during Amiens' 2–0 away defeat against Marseille, replacing Bongani Zungu in the 81st minute.
 Nathan went onto feature twice more in the Coupe de la Ligue, before terminating his loan spell in January and returning to Chelsea.

 Loan to Belenenses

 Following his return from Amiens, Nathan opted to join Portuguese side Belenenses on loan for the remainder of the campaign in January 2018.

 Atlético Mineiro

 On 24 July 2018, Nathan agreed a deal to return to his native country to join Atlético Mineiro on a season-long loan, which was extended until mid-2020.
 On 1 July 2020, he joined the club on a permanent basis, signing a four-year contract.

+Loan to Fluminense

 On 4 January 2022, Nathan joined Fluminense on a season-long loan.

+Grêmio

+On 10 April 2023, Nathan joined Grêmio on a deal running until December 2025.